CharalamposZisis/Medical-Chatbot/README.md

 # Medical-Chatbot

-On that project it was my first trial to make Medical Chatbot using langachain and ChatOpenAI.
-I used The Gale Encyclopedia of Medicine as the primary data source.
+On that project it was my first trial to make Medical Chatbot using langachain and ChatOpenAI. \n I used The Gale Encyclopedia of Medicine as the primary data source.
 To ensure the chatbot provided accurate information, I implemented a preprocessing pipeline before storing the data in Pinecone:
     - Data Extraction: Extracted the raw text content from the encyclopedia.